-Note l by the secretariat: In the text, the following conventions are used: { text } : For tex e name of the produce at which explains the use of the standard layout.
-This text does not in the Standard. < text $>$ : For or ptional texts or text for which several alternatives exist, depending product. concerning UNECE STANDARD DDP g the marketing and commercial quality control of I. DEFINITION OF P RODUCE botani consui consui cal reference, follower mption or for food wl mption without furthe of varieties (cultivars) grown from II.
-PROVISIONS CON CERNING QUALITY - urpose of the Standard Il stage, after preparation is to define the quality requirements of at the export on and packaging.
-A. Minimum requirem ents In all classes subject to the special provisions for each class and the tolerances allowed, the ..... must display the following characteristics:
+Note b y the secretaria t: In the text the following conventions are used: { text } : 1 For the name of the produce For text which explains the use of the standard layout.
+This text does not appear in the standard. < text > : For optional texts or text for which several alternatives exist depending on the products. conc UNECE STANDARD DDP rerning the marketing and commercial quality control of I. DEFINITION OF PRODUCE botaniconsur without cal reference, in mption or for foot further processing to II.
+PROVISIONS CONCERNING QUALITY ndard is to define the quality requirements of at the export paration and packaging.
+A. Minimum requ iirements abject to the special provisions for each class and the tolerances allowed must display the following characteristics: 1